Studio | No Bedrooms | sleeps 3

-|Size:||Sleeps up to 3, studio|
+|Size||Sleeps up to 3, Studio|

-|Access:||Car not necessary|
+|Access||Car not necessary|

 |Family friendly||Great for children of all ages|

-No smoking at this property|
+|Notes||No pets allowed, No smoking at this property|

-|General:||Central heating, CD player, Telephone, Safe, Satellite TV, Wi-fi available|
+|General||Central heating, TV, Video player, CD player, Telephone, Safe, Satellite TV, Wi-Fi available|

-|Standard:||Kettle, Toaster, Iron, Hair dryer|
+|Standard||Kettle, Toaster, Iron, Hair dryer|

-|Utilities:||Clothes dryer, Dishwasher, Cooker, Microwave, Fridge, Freezer, Washing machine|
+|Utilities||Clothes dryer, Dishwasher, Cooker, Microwave, Fridge, Freezer, Washing machine|

-|Furniture||1 Sofa beds, Double beds (1), Dining seating for 3, Lounge seating for 3|
+|Furniture||1 Sofa beds, Double beds (1), Dining seats for 3, Lounge seats for 3|

 The accommodation: This is a place of residence.
 It is an apartment or a house and,